It’s Friday, and we both deserve a Skinny Blackberry Margarita! On the rocks. With sugar AND salt. It’s that kind of week and that kind of weekend.

 Skinny Blackberry Margarita – Make Any Day Feel Like Friday

 Make that two drinks.
-This blackberry margarita is ultra refreshing, pleasantly fruity, and has a reliable way of disappearing more quickly than you expect it to.
+Like my Peach Margarita, this blackberry margarita is ultra refreshing, pleasantly fruity, and has a reliable way of disappearing more quickly than you expect it to.

 I’ve been burned by some bad berry margaritas recently (the Chili’s blackberry margarita did not live up to the expectations set by my college memories).